Firefly Wedding: Manga

 Written and illustrated by Oreco Tachibana, Firefly Wedding began serialization on Shogakukan's Ura Sunday manga website and MangaONE app on January 1, 2023.
-The series entered its final arc on October 20, 2025.
-Its chapters have been collected into nine tankōbon volumes as of September 2025.
+The series ended its main story on February 2, 2026, with seven spin-off chapters being released between February 2 and August 3, 2026.
+Its chapters have been collected into twelve tankōbon volumes as of June 2026.

 The series' chapters are published in English by Comikey.
 In May 2024, Viz Media announced that they would release volumes of the series in Q2 2025.